Evafag02/Evafag02/README.md

 A student who want get Computer science and Data science.
 And become a megamind

+"I would like to be able to code, but there is no time for this,  need to code" - Somebody

 *“Trees sprout up just about everywhere in computer science.”* — Donald Knuth

 ---